mitogen-hq/mitogen/docs/ansible.rst

   exhaust available RAM.
 This will be fixed soon as it's likely to be tickled by common playbooks.

-* No mechanism exists to bound the number of interpreters created during a run.
-  For some playbooks that parameterize ``become_user`` over many accounts, resource exhaustion may be triggered on the target machine.

 Low Risk
 ~~~~~~~~